ipfs/ipfs-docs/docs/basics/command-line.md

     > 1.76 KiB / 1.76 KiB [==============================================] 100.00% 0s
     ```

-You have now retrieved the folder over IPFS and a copy of it has been saved to your computers local storage.
+You have now retrieved the folder over IPFS and a copy of it has been saved to your computer's local storage.
 You are also now hosting the folder and it's contents for others to retrieve.

 You can now pin the folder that you just retrieved by running the `ipfs pin add <CID>` command.